syncfusion/ej2-react-ui-components/README.md

 # Syncfusion React UI Components Library (Essential JS 2)

-Syncfusion React is a modern React UI Components library that has been built from the ground up to be lightweight, responsive, modular and touch friendly.
+Syncfusion React UI Components library has been built from the ground up to be lightweight, responsive, modular and touch friendly.
+It offers 50+ UI components that every applications will ever need.

 > This is a commercial product and requires a paid license for possession or use.
 Syncfusion’s licensed software, including this component, is subject to the terms and conditions of Syncfusion's EULA (https://www.syncfusion.com/eula/es/).
 To acquire a license, you can purchase one at https://www.syncfusion.com/sales/products or start a free 30-day trial here (https://www.syncfusion.com/account/manage-trials/start-trials).
 >